nagi49000/nifi-randomuser-pipeline/README.md

 The raw data comes in from an [api](https://randomuser.me/api/).
 Each call to the API returns a [json](docs/randomuser-example.json).

-The regularly polls the api for 'new' data, processes it and sends the data into neo4j.
+Nifi regularly polls the api for 'new' data, processes it and sends the data into neo4j.

 ![image info](docs/nifi.jpg)

-Using processors in nifi
+Using processors in nifi:
-- the jsons are pulled from the api (processor GetFile)
+- jsons are pulled from the api (processor GetFile)
-- the jsons are flattened (processor FlattenJson)
+- each jsons is flattened (processor FlattenJson)
-- records merged into single csvs (processor MergeRecord)
+- records are merged into single csvs (processor MergeRecord)
-- the csvs sent to neo4j via LOAD CSV and cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)
+- the csvs are sent to neo4j via LOAD CSV and cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)
-- old records aged off using cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)
+- old records are aged off using cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)

 The data landing can be seen in the neo4j browser